platform-experience/K18-LAB0261/README.md

 ## The Idea Votes Table

-Ideas are store in the out-of-box **Idea** table (`idea`), which is part of the **Project Portfolio Suite with Financials** plugin.
+Ideas are stored in the out-of-box **Idea** table (`idea`), which is part of the **Project Portfolio Suite with Financials** plugin.
 We have created a custom table called **Idea Votes** to store votes (`x_snc_idea_portal_idea_votes`).
-Here is the schema diagram for this table:
+Below you can see the schema diagram for the table:

 ![Idea Votes Schema](images/lab-05/02-idea-votes.png)

 The table has 3 fields of interest:

-- **Name** - a reference to record the user who voted
+- **User** - a reference field, to record the user who voted.
-- **Idea** - a reference to record the idea the user voted for
+- **Idea** - a reference field, to record the idea the user voted for.
-- **Voted** - a true/false field, to allow users to "un-vote" for an idea
+- **Voted** - a true/false field, to allow users to vote and "un-vote" for an idea.

 ## Scripted REST API
-The ideas shown in this widget are obtained via a Scripted REST API (this has been pre-loaded onto your instance).
+The ideas shown in this widget are obtained via a Scripted REST API.
 We will also be using this to vote on ideas.

-Looking at line **6** of the client script...
+Looking at line **12** of the Client Script...

 ![Idea Votes Schema](images/lab-05/03-client-script-1.png)

-When the widget loads we are calling the `c.getIdeas()` function.
+When the widget loads we're calling the `c.getIdeas()` function.
 This function takes the type of idea as a parameter.

 | Type         |  Ideas      |
 |---------------|-------------------------------------------|